7x11x13/sc-scrobbler/README.md

 A Last.FM scrobbler for SoundCloud, using the internal SoundCloud play history API for platform-agnostic scrobbling.

+## Why?

+SoundCloud scrobbling is [not officially supported](https://support.last.fm/t/soundcloud-scrobbling/176) by Last.FM, and the third party scrobblers available only work for web or Android phones.
+This scrobbler works regardless of listening platform.

 ## Setup

 Requires the following env vars to be set: